Water bill may open spigot for Biden infrastructure plan - WTMJ

 The water bill is an example of what’s possible, but also the gaping divide.

 The $35 billion effort falls far short of what the president has proposed, $111 billion over eight years.
-But it is in line with what a small group of Republican senators proposed last week as a counteroffer to Biden’s infrastructure package.
+But it is in line with what Capito and the Republican senators proposed last week as a counteroffer to Biden’s infrastructure package.

-One key lawmaker, Sen. Shelley Moore Capito, R-W.Va., who has been in talks with the White House and helped lead the water bill to passage, marked the moment Thursday.

-“We know the next couple of weeks and months are going to be tough,” said Capito, the top Republican on the Environment and Public Works Committee, in a speech before the vote.
-“I’m hopeful that as we move forward with our other infrastructure packages that we remember this moment.”
+“We know the next couple of weeks and months are going to be tough,” said Capito, in a speech before the vote.
+But she said she was hopeful colleagues would “remember this moment.”

 The water bill is the kind of routine legislation that has been a mainstay on Capitol Hill, but that lawmakers have struggled to pass in recent years amid the partisanship and gridlock, and the power that party leaders exert over the legislative process.